scottstts/codeingest/README.md

 ## Setup

-1. Put `codeingest.py` in your codebase
+1. Put `codeingest.py` in your codebase, and add it to `.gitignore`

 2. Set up `.env` with API key, a `.repomixignore` to omit files you don't want to include: